Camper Van Beethoven: Formative and early years (1983–1985)

-First three albums (1985–1987)
+First three albums and member changes (1985–1987)

 In 1985, the band reduced its name to Camper Van Beethoven, replaced West with Anthony Guess, and recorded their debut album, Telephone Free Landslide Victory.
 The record featured their first successful single, "Take the Skinheads Bowling", the lesser hit "The Day That Lassie Went to the Moon", and an experimental country-influenced cover version of Black Flag's "Wasted".
 The album featured songs with humorous lyrics, often simultaneously celebrating and mocking 1980s counterculture, and instrumental tracks featuring ska-beats and Eastern European, Mexican or Spaghetti-Western influenced guitar or violin lines.

 Shortly after this record was released, lead guitarist Greg Lisher joined the group.
 The band recorded a set of songs with an expanded version of the lineup that recorded the debut, with Lisher playing lead on some songs.
 Guess departed shortly thereafter, leaving Lowery and Molla briefly to take turns swapping drumming duties.
 This incarnation recorded a second set of songs, with Molla handling the drums.
-At the end of the sessions, in 1986, long-term drummer Chris Pedersen was added.
+At the end of the sessions, in 1986, long-term drummer Chris Pedersen was added..

-The band's second album, II & III, was culled from both recording sessions.
+The band's second album, II & III, was culled from both recording sessions, and released in early 1986.
 Segel played mandolin and sitar in addition to violin, and Molla played pedal steel guitar on some tracks.
 The album featured a noticeably expanded sound, with influences of country music and Americana mixed in with faux Indian or Arabic music and psychedelia.